(Disclosure: Some of the links below may be affiliate links)

 To learn more, read this article about Dividend Investing.

-Dollar-Cost Averaging (DCA) is a technique to invest a large sum of money into the stock market.
-Instead of investing the lump sum at once, the technique relies on investing it several times at regular intervals.
+Dollar-Cost Averaging (DCA) is a technique for investing a large sum of money into the stock market.
+Instead of investing the lump sum at once, the technique relies on it several times at regular intervals.

 The idea of this technique is that you will average out the price.
-It avoids the big risk of the market tanking just after you invest your lump-sum.
-On the other hand, this introduces a large opportunity cost since you are keeping cash instead of investing it.
+It avoids the significant risk of the market tanking just after you invest your lump sum.
+On the other hand, this introduces a substantial opportunity cost since you are keeping cash instead of investing it.

-To learn more, read about DCA in detail and why you should not use it.
+To learn more, read about DCA and why you should not use it.

 Exchange-Traded Fund (ETF)